 Sponsored by the St. Andrew's Society of Detroit, the festival celebrates Scottish history and runs for two days.
 The Ceilidh (pronounced Kay-Lee) is the kickoff party/concert on Friday and the family-oriented games are on Saturday.
 The schedule includes several types of competitions, including Caber Toss, Tug-o-War, and Border Collies with Ducks and Sheep.
 There will also be highland dancing and, of course, strong men wearing kilts and throwing things.

 Milford Memories was originally a musical produced in Milford's Central Park back in 1991.
-It grew into a festival over the years and now has a host of eclectic events and activities, including an art fair, 5K/10K runs, three stages of entertainment, a Civil War Encampment, beer tent, Euchre tournament, blind canoe race, fishing tournament, basketball tournament, and volleyball tournament.
+It grew into a festival over the years and now has a host of eclectic events and activities, including an art fair, 5K/10K runs, two stages of entertainment, a beer tent, Euchre tournament, blind canoe race, fishing tournament, and basketball tournament.

 Where: The Wright Museum, Detroit

-Sponsored by Charles H. Wright Museum of African American History, the African World Festival includes poetry, arts & crafts, African drumming and drumming, and ethnic foods.
+Sponsored by Charles H. Wright Museum of African American History, the African World Festival includes three stages of performances, 150 marketplace vendors, and ethnic foods.